Nathan Jones (Australian footballer)

 Nathan Jones (born 20 January 1988) is a former Australian rules footballer and current coach known for playing for and coaching the Melbourne Football Club in the Australian Football League.
-He is the older brother of player Zak Jones.
+He is the older brother of former and player Zak Jones.
 He served as the captain of Melbourne from 2014 until he stepped down at the end of the 2019 season.

 Early life

 Jones played for the Dandenong Stingrays in the TAC Cup during his junior career and was selected to play for Vic Metro in the 2005 AFL Under-18 Championships.
 He was named in the 2005 Under-18 All-Australian team as a follower.
 He played in the TAC Cup Grand Final (now known as NAB League Boys) for Dandenong in 2005 and collected 36 disposals; however, they were defeated by 15 points by Gippsland Power.

 Growing up, he was a supporter.